singh-pratiksha/crypto-tracker-app/README.md

 ```

 ### 🔹 Open `index.html` in Your Browser
-No need to install dependencies!
+You don't need to install dependencies!
 Just run the HTML file in a browser and start tracking cryptocurrencies.

 ---